Mimeo/VSTSExtension-ActivePullRequests/README.md

 ![Pull Request](/static/images/pullRequest.png)
 # VSTSExtension-ActivePullRequests

-Visual Studio Team Services extension to view all active pull requests across all repositories for a team project.
+An Azure DevOps extension to view all active pull requests across all repositories for a team project.

 ![Screenshot](/static/images/Screenshot.png)

 ## Compiling

-Before compiling this extension, the TypeScript files must be compiled themselves by running `tsc`.
-Afterwards, the extension can be compiled by running `tfx extension create --manifest-globs .\mimeo-vsts-extensions.json`.
+This extension can be compiled by running `npm run build`.
+This will automatically compile the TypeScript, increment the extension's version number, and package it up.

 ## Contribute
 Check out the [contribution guidelines](CONTRIBUTING.md) if you want to contribute to this project.